jdomainapp/jda-dompattern/ReadMe.md

 JDA Module: Domain modelling patterns
 =======

-A repository of domain modelling patterns defined in DCSL.
+A repository for DDD patterns specification and application.

 # Source code structure
 1. `src/main/java`: pattern assets and shared APIs.
 These are used in the pattern definition files.